GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_UsersManual/howto.rst

   -r RECIPENAME, --recipe RECIPENAME
                         Specify a recipe by name.
-Users can request non- default system recipe functions by their simple names, e.g., -r qaStack, OR may specify their own recipe file and recipe function.
+Users can request non- default system recipe functions by their simple names, e.g., -r qaStack, can request an explicit primitive function name, OR their own recipe file and recipe function.
 A user defined recipe function must be 'dotted' with the recipe file.
-E.g., '-r /path/to/recipes/recipefile.recipe_function' For a
+E.g.,
+			'-r /path/to/recipes/recipefile.recipe_function'.
-                        recipe file in the current working directory (cwd), only the file name is needed, as in, '-r recipefile.recipe_function' The fact that the recipe
+			For a recipe file in the current working directory, only the file name is needed, as in, '-r recipefile.recipe_function' The fact that the recipe
                         function is dotted with the recipe file name implies